 OKLAHOMA CONCEALED CARRY LAW / Carrying a Concealed Weapon (CCW)

-Concealed carry of loaded handguns permitted; open carry are legal with permit as of November 1st, 2012.
+Concealed carry of loaded handguns permitted; open carry are lawful with permit as of November 1st, 2012.
 Unlicensed public carry of unloaded handguns and long arms by persons eligible to possess firearms is allowed under some circumstances.
 Individuals possessing concealed carry permits may not carry concealed firearms of greater than .45 caliber.

-SHALL ISSUE jurisdiction is one that mandates a permit to carry a concealed handgun, but where the granting of such permits is subject only to meeting determinate criteria laid out in the law; the granting authority has no discretion in the awarding of the permits, and there isn't any requirement of the applicant to demonstrate "good cause" (the determination of which is usually left to the issuing authority). (see below)
+SHALL ISSUE jurisdiction is one that mandates a permit to carry a concealed handgun, but where the granting of such permits is subject only to meeting determinate criteria laid out in the law; the granting authority has no discretion in the awarding of the permits, and there is no requirement of the applicant to demonstrate "good cause" (the determination of which is usually left to the issuing authority). (see below)

 OKLAHOMA HONORS PERMIT FROM